Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/325_Maximum_Size_Subarray_Sum_Equals_k .md

 Note that the numbers in the range sum can be an arbitrary vector with 0/positive/negative numbers, this is because the original vector is arbitrary vector too.

+Once we have the range_sum vector, the brute-force solution is to choose every pair indexes <i, j> and check whether the range_sum[j] - range_sum[i] is equals to k, and choose the pair with maximum difference.

+However, we can use a HashMap to do some space–time tradeoff here.
+It is quite similar to Two-Sum problem, the only difference is that instead of choosing two numbers whose sum is equal to k, we need to find two numbers whose difference is equal to k and their indexes difference is the biggest.

 * sum[i] means the sum from 0 to i inclusively
 * the sum from i to j is sum[j] - sum[i - 1] except that from 0 to j is sum[j]